felixge/node-require-all/Readme.md

 ## Advanced usage

-If your objective is to simply require all .js and .json files in a directory you can just pass a string to require-all:
+If your objective is to simply require all .js, .ts, .jsx, .tsx and .json files in a directory you can just pass a string to require-all:

 ``` js